Solitarju/VRC-Playtime-Tracker/README.md

 #### Settings

-At the top left there will be a settings button which will open the settings menu and allow you to change application settings, current there are only 2 options (Minimize to System Tray and Start on System Startup).
+At the top left there will be a settings button which will open the settings menu and allow you to change application settings, currently there are only 2 options (Minimize to System Tray and Start on System Startup).

 ![image](https://user-images.githubusercontent.com/72232630/201635136-81b7f2dd-c5c2-4089-8190-efeb0030af0a.png)